 Most of Australia has warm temperatures towards the end of spring.
 For consistent warmth in spring, Queensland, Western Australia and the Northern Territory might be your best option if you’re on the lookout for some spring sunshine and warm spring weather.

-Enjoy your spring in Australia!
+When is spring Australia: Enjoy your spring in Australia!

 If you’re looking for warm weather that isn’t sticky or humid and you want to enjoy being outside, spring in Australia is a pretty special time of year!
 It might not be hot on the first day of spring in Australia, but the weather quickly warms up as the weeks pass.
+As for how long is spring in Australia, again this comes down to where you are.
+In Queensland, I find spring quite a short season as the weather quickly hots up and feels more summery than spring like!

 If you began this post wondering when is spring in Australia, I hope this post has given you a good overview and shown you that springtime is a lovely time of the year to get out and explore Australia.